NethermindEth/el-node-spec/legacy/docs/graft/demo.md

 ### Panel

-To backup panels in the Eigen Layer folder (all the ones created by graft) run the following command:
+To backup panels in the EigenLayer folder (all the ones created by graft) run the following command:

 ```shell
 graft panel backup